Skip to content

 • Partition using type identity

-Example 1: Partitioning is done on identity by taking the vendor_id column.
+Example 1: Partitioning is done on identity on vendor_id column.

 - sequence: